KPZ Equation from non-simple variations on open ASEP: Introduction

 \subsection{Main Results}

-Before introducing the associated interface fluctuations dual to the aforementioned interacting particle system, a few preliminary assumptions concerning the structural aspects of the interacting particle system itself.

-The first assumption is a combination of the separate assumptions within \cite{Y}. \begin{ass} First, we assume the maximal jump-length is uniformly bounded; equivalently, we assume $m_{N} \lesssim 1$ with a universal implied constant.
-Moreover, there exist universal constants $\alpha,\lambda$ such that
+Before introducing the interface fluctuations, {a few preliminary assumptions concerning the structural aspects of the interacting particle system itself will now be introduced in Assumption \ref{ass:Category1} below.
+This first assumption is a combination of the separate assumptions in \cite{Y}.} \begin{ass}\fsp First, we assume the maximal jump-length is uniformly bounded; equivalently, we assume $m_{N} \lesssim 1$ with a universal implied constant.
+Moreover, there exist universal constants $\alpha,\alpha'$ such that

 Additionally, we assume $\alpha_{1}^{N} \gtrsim 1$ for some universal implied constant; equivalently, the coefficient corresponding to the nearest-neighbor symmetric component of the random walk is uniformly elliptic.
 Second, we define the \emph{specialized} asymmetry: